-- 1. What Fluoxetine capsule is and what it is used for - 2.
-What you need to know before you take Fluoxetine capsules - 3.
-How to take Fluoxetine capsules - 4.
-Possible side effects - 5.
-How to store Fluoxetine capsules - 6.
-Contents of the pack and other information
+- 1. What Fluoxetine Capsules are and what are they used for

+- What you need to know before you take Fluoxetine Capsules

+- 3. How to take Fluoxetine Capsules

+- Possible side effects

+- How to store Fluoxetine Capsules

+- Contents of the pack and other information